Today You Should Know

 Theory #2: Cohesion and adhesion

 In summary, siphoning works through the combination of gravity, atmospheric pressure, and the forces of cohesion and adhesion.
+Understanding the siphon effect helps explain everyday uses, from filling aquariums to draining water from pools.
 Now go forth and learn how siphons make toilets possible.

 See this content in the original post